rbackhouse/mpdjs/cordova/mpdjs/plugins/cordova-plugin-file/README.md

 If your application is new, or has never previously stored files in the persistent filesystem, then the `Library` setting is generally recommended.

-## Firefox OS Quirks

-The File System API is not natively supported by Firefox OS and is implemented as a shim on top of indexedDB.

-* Does not fail when removing non-empty directories
-* Does not support metadata for directories
-* Methods `copyTo` and `moveTo` do not support directories

-The following data paths are supported:
-* `applicationDirectory` - Uses `xhr` to get local files that are packaged with the app.
-* `dataDirectory` - For persistent app-specific data files.
-* `cacheDirectory` - Cached files that should survive app restarts (Apps should not rely on the OS to delete files in here).

 ## Browser Quirks